learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q23.** A developer stores a JWT in `localStorage` to keep a user logged in.
+**Q.** A developer stores a JWT in `localStorage` to keep a user logged in.
 A security consultant flags this.
 What is the primary concern?

 - A) `localStorage` data is deleted after 24 hours.
 - B) `localStorage` is accessible via JavaScript, making it vulnerable to XSS attacks that could steal the token.